smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 ## __4. Get Tutorial__

 You can check out the available tutorials from the [tutorials in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).
-Running the statement below allows you to clone all ThanoSQL's tutorial into your workspace.
+Running the statement below allows you to clone all the ThanoSQL's tutorial into your workspace.

 ```sql
 !git clone https://github.com/smartmind-team/thanosql-tutorial.git